conormcafee/mitso-marketing/src/pages/what-we-offer/pr.md

   If you’re serious about building a reputable brand, we have a range of PR services to help you with that including media relations, stakeholder engagement and event management.
-We believe in taking the time and effort to refine your message and hone your voice and then its time to build connections and widen your reach within industry and your customer base.
+We believe in taking the time and effort to refine your message and hone your voice and then it's time to build connections and widen your reach within industry and your customer base.
 listOfServices:
   - Service: Media Relations
   - Service: Event Management